funkybob/django-nap/docs/quickstart.rst

 Quick Start
 ===========

-Nap REST views work by combining Mappers with composible Class-Based Views.
+Nap REST views work by combining Mappers with composable Class-Based Views.

 Let's see how you might got about providng an API for the Poll example from the Django tutorial.